Budgeting

 (Source: Bankrate)

-Women have long experienced an unequal burden when it comes to managing finances.
-Sadly, this has only been increasing in recent times with an ever-increasing financial strain on women of all ages and backgrounds.
+Women have long shouldered an unequal burden in financial management.
+Unfortunately, this disparity has only intensified recently, with escalating financial strain affecting women across all ages and backgrounds.

 Only 16% of people know how to improve their credit score, but 59% of people want to learn more.